puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_split.markdown

 6. Clear and replace certs and security credentials for all agent nodes.

 Note that this process **destroys the certificate authority and all other certificates.** It is meant for use in the event of a total compromise of your site, or some other unusual circumstance.
-If you just need to replace a few agent certificates, you can use the `puppet cert clean` command on your Puppet master and then follow step four for any agents that need to be replaced.
+If you just need to replace a few agent certificates, you can use the `puppet cert clean` command on your Puppet master and then follow [step six](#step-6-clear-and-regenerate-certs-for-pe-agents) for any agents that need to be replaced.

 >**Note** You must be logged in as a root, (or in the case of Windows agents, as an account with Administrator Privileges)  to make these changes.